<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Nail your 'wow' moment.

-No matter what product you’re offering, there’s always a moment where the full value of your product is realized.
-Instinctively, you’ll know what it is.
-It’s that selling point you’ve been dying to show them since the moment you met.
-You want to make sure you’ve got their full attention for full effect.
-If you give an online product demonstration, chances are they’re not paying 100% attention 100% of the time.
-They get distracted, they check emails, they’re multitasking.
-You can mention their name, or literally tell them: “Now Alex, I need your full attention here…”
+No matter what product you're offering, there's always a moment when the full value of your product is realized.
+Instinctively, you'll know what it is.
+It's that selling point you've been dying to show them since the moment you met.
+You want to make sure you've got their full attention for full effect.
+If you give an online product demonstration, chances are they're not paying 100% attention 100% of the time.
+They get distracted, they check emails, they're multitasking.
+You can mention their name, or literally tell them: "Now Alex, I need your full attention here."

 Manage the energy and their attention.

+Did you know that the average human's attention span is approximately 10 minutes?
+That's only if they're interested in the topic.
 And so, the further you go into the presentation, the less attention the prospect will pay to you.
-Luckily, you can use various techniques to overcome it:
+Luckily, you can use various techniques to overcome this.

 • Hook them in with a strong starting message.
-Show a striking statistic.
-Offer a powerful insight.
-Or ask them a question that would make them stop and think before giving the answer.
+Show a striking statistic, offer a powerful insight, or ask them a question that would make them stop and think before giving the answer.

 • Reset their attention every couple of minutes.
 Successful public speakers know that to keep the audience listening, they have to reset their attention from time to time.